Jason Watkins: Television

-In 1987, Watkins debut appearance on television was in EastEnders as estate agent Gerry Fairweather, a role he played for 11 episodes.
+Watkins made his first appearance on television in 1987 on EastEnders as estate agent Gerry Fairweather, a role he played for 11 episodes.

 Watkins's more prominent television roles have included the vampire leader William Herrick in Being Human; the crime suspect Jason Buliegh in Conviction; Bradley Stainer in Funland; and the dog-walking crime witness Francis Cross in Five Days.
 He also played Oswald Cooper in "The Great and the Good", an episode of Lewis; Plornish in the 2008 BBC production of Little Dorrit; and Cabbage Patterson in the BBC adaptation of Lark Rise to Candleford.
 He had a cameo as Gene Hunt's dissolute lawyer Colin Merric, in episode seven of the second series of Life on Mars.

 In 2006, he played the pioneering radiologist Ernest Wilson in a BBC pilot, Casualty 1906.
 Also in 2006 he played the part of Sir Christopher Hatton in The Virgin Queen, a four-part BBC drama.
 He then featured in the second series of the BBC's comedy Psychoville, as Peter Bishop, owner of Hoyti Toyti, an antique shop specialising in toys.
 Additionally he appeared as Doctor Roger Brierley in Victoria Wood's television film Housewife, 49.

 Since 2011, he has also appeared in the Sky One sitcom Trollied as the store manager Gavin.
 In early 2012 he joined the cast of the BBC drama Prisoners' Wives, appeared as Detective Gilks in Dirk Gently and portrayed a smooth Church of England PR man in Twenty Twelve.

-On 11 May 2013, he appeared in the Doctor Who story Nightmare in Silver, written by Neil Gaiman, featuring the Cybermen in their current design.
+On 11 May 2013, he appeared in the Doctor Who story Nightmare in Silver, written by Neil Gaiman, featuring the Cybermen.
 Also in 2013 he played an anaesthetist in The Wrong Mans.
 In 2014, he appeared as Simon Harwood in the BBC comedy series W1A.

 In 2014, he played the leading role in a two-part ITV drama entitled The Lost Honour of Christopher Jefferies, about the innocent initial suspect in the 2010 murder of Joanna Yeates.
 He won the BAFTA TV Award for Best Actor for this role.